-#1 Flea markets in Georgia: Lakewood Antiques Market
+Best flea markets Georgia: #1 Lakewood Antiques Market

-Discover unique and beautiful vintage delights at the Lakewood Antiques Market.
+Discover unique and beautiful vintage delights at the Lakewood Antiques Market in Georgia.
 With over 500 dealers, this mammoth monthly flea market is attended by shoppers all over Georgia.
 Located in an impressive 75,000 square foot air-conditioned facility, Lakewood Antiques flea market brings dealers from all over America.

-Co-owner Barbara Spivia says that Lakewood Antiques flea market is so much more than just a simple antique market.
+Co-owner Barbara Spivia says that Lakewood Antiques flea market is so much more than just a simple antique market in Georgia.
 Vendors travel the show circuit and bring new items every month.
-Customers always return because they are confident that the items are authentic and high quality.
+Customers always return because they are confident that the items are authentic and of high quality.
 What’s more, this flea market was named one of the “best in America” by both the Huffington Post and USA Today!

-#2 Flea markets in Georgia: Scott Antique Market Atlanta
+Best flea markets Georgia: #2 Scott Antique Market Atlanta

-#3 Flea markets in Georgia: Keller’s Flea Market
+Best flea markets Georgia: #3 Keller’s Flea Market

 Keller constructed the first buildings from “culled” boards and tin, and plain old Georgia dirt was used for the flooring.
 Slowly but surely, the flea market built a strong reputation and a loyal following of vendors and customers.
 Today, Keller’s Flea Market is a popular vintage and antique shopping area in Georgia.